Hackman238/ChannelQuarantine/README.md

 ChannelQuarantine keeps your YouTube experience clean.
 Block entire channels, individual videos, or specific commenters with one click, or build powerful blocklists using regular expressions.
 No user data is collected.

-### What's new in this fork?
+### What's new here?

 - Hide sponsored tiles across the YouTube homepage and search results.
 - Hide Shorts shelves for a calmer browsing experience.
 - Hide news and topic (rich) shelves when you want a trimmed-down feed.

-This project is maintained by [Hackman238](https://github.com/Hackman238) and is based on the original Channel Blocker by Time Machine Development.
-The project continues to be distributed under the BSD 3-Clause licence.
+ChannelQuarantine is based on Channel Blocker by Time Machine Development and remains under the BSD 3-Clause license.
+This project is maintained by [Hackman238](https://github.com/Hackman238).

 ---